j-thd/development-environment/Readme.md

 # Demonstrated skills

-I learned all steps of the toolchain to turn a basic Blinky project into a binary that can be directly flashed onto the MCU.
+I learned all steps of the toolchain to turn a basic Blinky project into a bingit ary that can be directly flashed onto the MCU.
 This involved using and understanding the following subjects: